Project

 Actions #6

-Updated by Xavier Perseguers about 9 years ago
+Updated by Xavier Perseguers over 9 years ago

 There's an additional usual requirement when sending localized emails.
 Namely that you should be able to override the language, typically in a BE context where e.g., an editor is using a module to send mails to users and those emails should match the preferred language of the recipient, not the sender.